 This inability to sum up our services in a neat, little, SEO optimized search term is a problem for us as well as business owners — they aren’t quite sure what to Google when they’re looking for what we offer.
 You could try “custom merchandise” or “cool swag” and the internet usually connects you with an online retailer selling the same boxy t-shirts and cheap Frisbees you see everywhere.
 So if you happen to be a business owner and you found this article, that means we’re both in luck.

 If you want to understand what makes us different (I hope you do), here’s a quick rundown of how the merch industry typically operates:

 Most design shops and advertising agencies can come up with ideas for promotional products, but they can’t usually handle the production process.
 Which is why business owners often go to small merchandise vendors or online retailers whose capabilities begin and end with putting logos on things.
 Need a few giveaways for an upcoming event?
-Send your logo to the ‘merch guy’ down the street and he’ll have an order of t-shirts and keychains ready in no time (just don’t ask him to suggest which item is a unique fit for your brand, or his head might explode).
+Send your logo to the ‘merch guy’ down the street and he’ll have an order of t-shirts and keychains ready in no time.

 Put simply, business owners have two options:

 - Pay a design studio to generate ideas and then pay someone else to produce them, or

 - Pay a small merchandise vendor to produce ideas that you generated in-house.

 It’s obvious why companies often choose #2 — it’s cheap and convenient.